The Social Media Ban: Staying informed

 Please note: the conversation around the social media ban is evolving and this page will be updated to reflect new updates as they are available.

-The Government is proposing that people under the age of 16 will not be able to sign up for social media accounts.
+The Government has legislated that people under the age of 16 will not be able to sign up for social media accounts.
 To do so will be against the law.

 Why are they doing this?